 The third and most common type of category is that of the Kapha type.
-These people have short bones, have a bulkier structure, and are more prone to cold and cough.
+These people have short bones, have a bulkier structure, and are more prone to colds and coughs.

-In Ayurvedic literature, everyday science is what is taught into practices.
+In Ayurvedic literature, everyday science is what is taught in practice.
 Therefore, to understand the Tri-dosha concept more clearly, one must dig further into the Panchamahabhuta concept.

 Three Ayurvedic Practices In The Morning: